Mobius1/XpM/README.md

 ## UI
 The UI can be toggled with the `Z` key by default.
 The UI will fade out after the interval defined by `Config.Timeout` or you can close it immediately with the `Z` key.

+The leaderboard is paginated and can be navigated with arrow keys.
+The number of players displayed per page can be customised with the `PerPage` variable.

 You can customise the UI key with `Config.UIKey` in `config.lua`.

 The data in the leaderboard is refreshed whenever it is opened so you get up-to-date information.